 Why Your Teen Should Get a Job: The Big Three!

-1. Work is the best reflection of reality you can offer them.
+1. Work is the best reflection of the reality you can offer them.

 If your teenager is driven from one soccer game to another, spends time with computers and cell phones, and hanging out with friends, there is very little resemblance to the demands of reality.

 To make their way through college, and simply step into the real world, with no exposure to reality … it is often tough.
 The research supports this, as those teens who work during their teens get jobs quicker and sustain employment easier than those who do not.

 I am a big fan of real-life jobs because this reality teaches life lessons that you can not (particularly at this age).
 Some employers are grumpy.
 Sometimes the job is dirty.
 Sometimes you think you should get paid more than you’re worth.
 You have to learn to get along with peers, and picky customers.
 All these are valuable lessons for life.

 2. Work teaches kids to value real-world effort, and the rewards it brings.

 In the real world, we don’t get paid for getting A’s.
-We don’t get paid for participating on three different soccer leagues.
+We don’t get paid for participating in three different soccer leagues.
 We don’t even get paid for being the best in our dance class.

-In reality, we get paid for good effort … that produces a bottom line result for business.
+In reality, we get paid for good effort … that produces a bottom-line result for the business.

-For many children, they have never experienced this relationship.
+Many children, they have never experienced this relationship.
 They’ve also not experienced the reality of how little they will get paid for unskilled labor.
-This is good to understand, as they realize how many weeks they must work to replace that new IPhone.
+This is good to understand, as they realize how many weeks they must work to replace that new iPhone.
 This certainly helps to put things in perspective.

 Research has shown over and over that we simply do not have the same appreciation and attachment to what we are given, as compared to what we have earned with our sweat and effort.